The term blindness is a general term that can include those with low vision and legal blindness.

 Performing a thorough case history is essential.
 Case history should include:

 After a thorough case history, an ocular examination is necessary to assess the patient's current visual status and function.

 In addition to taking a good history, it is vital to perform a thorough evaluation.
 Ocular health exam should typically include visual acuity, visual field, extraocular muscles, pupil, binocular vision testing, intraocular pressure, anterior segment, and posterior segment evaluation with dilated fundus exams.
 Supplemental testing such as formalized visual field testing, visual evoked potential, electroretinography, electrooculography, optical coherence tomography, or fluorescein angiography may be necessary to help determine the etiology, monitor and properly manage the condition.

 Comprehensive eye examinations are necessary to prevent, detect, treat, and manage the ocular conditions that can lead to blindness.
 Eye exams should include ocular health exams and not just vision and sight checks for glasses or contact lens prescription.

 Low vision rehabilitation services are available to help patients maximize their remaining vision and maintain their independence and quality of life.
-Low vision rehabilitation is provided by a team of low vision optometrists, ophthalmologists, low vision therapists, occupational therapists, orientation and mobility specialists, social workers, and other rehabilitation low vision professionals.
+A team of low vision optometrists provides low vision rehabilitation, ophthalmologists, low vision therapists, occupational therapists, orientation and mobility specialists, social workers, and other rehabilitation low vision professionals.
 Please refer to the review article titled "Low Vision Rehabilitation" for additional information.

 |||Pascolini D,Mariotti SP, Global estimates of visual impairment: 2010.
 The British journal of ophthalmology.
 2012 May; [PubMed PMID: 22133988]|